harilvfs/carch/README.md

 You can find the full roadmap in the Carch [documentation](https://carch-org.github.io/docs/project/roadmap.html)

+## Documentation

+For a better overview of Carch, you can find the fully readable docs [here](https://carch-org.github.io/docs/).

 ## Contributing

 PRs & any type of contributions are welcome.
 Before contributing, first read the contributing [guide](https://carch-org.github.io/docs/project/contributing.html)